hendragunz/sleep-tracker/README.md

 To check the rspec, just need to run `$ bundle exec rspec spec` Coverage can be found in folder `/coverage`

+# Swagger - API Documentation

+To see all API endpoints, you can go to `http://localhost:3000/api/swagger_doc.json`